patdaburu/mothergeo-formats/README.md

 *Field* objects define fields (*a.k.a.* columns, attributes, *etc*) in tables and featureclasses.

 * __name__ : the *actual* name of the field as it will appear in the `Mother` database
+* __unique__ : a flag indicating whether or not the values in this field must be unique
 * __type__ : the data type
     * *guid* : a [globally unique identifier](<https://betterexplained.com/articles/the-quick-guide-to-guids/>)
     * *text* : strings of text